-Starting his journalistic TV career off with BBC Current Affairs in 2006, he later diversified into mainstream cinema getting hands-on experience in all avenues of film making and production.
-He has worked on sets and locations for various English and Hindi films and has developed a formidable arsenal of knowledge in all major film functions like pre-production, production and marketing & distribution.
+He started his career off as a broadcaster in BBC Current Affairs and later diversified into mainstream cinema getting intimately involved in the film-making and financing process.
+He has worked on sets and locations for multiple films and has developed a formidable arsenal of knowledge in all major film functions including pre-production, production, marketing and distribution.

-He has so far written, produced and directed several projects in the USA, UK, India, UAE, Qatar and many other countries in collaboration with local talent, cast and crew.
+Kashif has so far produced and directed several acclaimed projects in the USA, UK, Mid-East and Asia with many more in the pipeline.

 Paul Jenkins – Executive Producer